Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 ![](/images/31/r1.png)

 Okay i am home, i'll be working noww
 I was also told to add a UART pin on the sat bus, which i added.
+I AM REMOVING SWD IT IS VERY VERY ANNOYING AND IS INTERFERING IN LAYOUT

 ### Time Spent Today: 1 hour 30 mins